 You may recall that I don’t “love” dyeing eggs for Easter.
 I hate that my kids always make a mess.
 I hate that their hands are always stained for church the next day no matter how many wire whisks they use.
 I hate that I stress about it, and that it can’t be fun for anyone if I’m there wincing every time they plop an egg in a cup.
-Hopefully I can get over it this year and try to enjoy this “fun” tradition! 🙂
+Hopefully I can get over it and try to enjoy this “fun” tradition! 🙂

 20 ways to Decorate Easter Eggs